Please be ready with your application reference number starting with 'P'. For example P1234567

 In this context, a person obtains property if they assume rights or control over the property reserved for the legal owners.

-If you are convicted in an NT court for a fraud offence, the offence will be disclosed in your national criminal history check in the NT and will show up as a disclosable court outcome (DCO).
+If you are convicted in an NT court for a fraud offence, the offence will be disclosed in your Nationally Coordinated Criminal History Check in the NT and will show up as a disclosable court outcome (DCO).
 The offence is disclosed in accordance with NT’s Spent Convictions Scheme.

 An intention to defeat the trust is considered a fraudulent act of the property of any person having that right.